Ewell Hall: Design

 Ewell Hall sits in an area now known as Old Campus across the later-built Sunken Garden from Tucker Hall.
 The buildings in this portion of the college's campus were largely designed by architect Charles M. Robinson on landscaping designed by Charles Gillette; the hall is one of only three buildings in this portion of the campus not designed by Robinson.
+Instead, it was designed by John Kevan Peebles and Finlay Forbes Ferguson.
 The original building included a reconstruction of the Apollo Room of the Raleigh Tavern, the original meeting space of the Phi Beta Kappa Society, measuring 24 feet by 32 feet.

 Prior to the construction of the now-Ewell Hall and its auditorium, the Wren Building's chapel was where the college's theater productions were staged.
 The 1926 auditorium was 64 feet by 90 feet.
 Dressing rooms and a large storage room were located under the auditorium.
 In 1932, a sound film theater opened in the auditorium.
 A radio station studio was added in 1938 and space was converted to women's dorms in 1941.
 Rockefeller provided funding for the reconstruction of the building following the 1953 fire.
 In 1955, the Music Department began occupying the building's north wing.
 The C. L. Lewis & Company was contracted for $220,750 to build a new auditorium for Ewell Hall in 1957; this was completed in 1958.
 A 154-seat recital hall and other spaces were added to Ewell Hall in 1988.